Everything is right with the Oscars again

 For all these people and films, it almost seems obvious that they would win (an argument could be made, perhaps, for Angela Basset for Best Supporting Actress, and that would have also been well-deserved).
 It’s obvious because people loved them.
 But the Academy has had a history of being a niche-like club that recognised films and people they thought were great.
 The general moviegoing audience, however, couldn’t care less—or at the very least, we cared for one night and then quickly forgot about it.

 But this feels different.
 Tonight, there were no upsets; just well-deserved wins.
-It was diverse not for the sake of diversity.
-It was diverse just because it was, because there were legitimately so many talented people from different parts of the world that deserved to be celebrated.
-For once, both the Academy and the average moviegoer were on the same page.
-For once, we felt as if we were all in a theatre, joyously digging into our popcorn, and sharing our love for the movies.
+For once, both the Academy and the average moviegoer are on the same page.
+For once, we feel as if we’re all in a theatre, joyously digging into our popcorn, and sharing our love for the movies.